DanShockley/fm-json-additions/README.md

 # fm-json-additions

 Extra functions for working with JSON in FileMaker.
-These use on the new native functions in FM 16.
+These build on the new native functions in FM 16.
 Each function has tests for correctness.

 ## Using
 Please see the test file for example on how the functions work.
 You can also just look at the [function listing](/docs.md)